leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/structural-design-patterns/facade-design-pattern/facade-design-pattern-notes.md

 # Facade Design Pattern

-Facade is a structrual design pattern that provides a simplified interface to a library, a framework , or any other complex set of classes.
+Facade is a structural design pattern that provides a simplified interface to a library, a framework , or any other complex set of classes.

 A Facade is a class that provides a simple interface to a complex subsystem which contains lots of moving parts.
 A facade might provide limited functionality in comparison to working with subsystem directly.
 However, it includes only those features that clients really care about.

+## Identification

+Facade can be recognized in a class that has a simple interface, but delegates most of the work other classes.
+Usually, facades manage the full life cycle of objects they use.

 ## Real World Analogy